Stipend Deductions: Should We Deduct PF & ESI and Pay Bonuses to Trainees?

 ii) engaged as an apprentice, not being an apprentice engaged under the Apprentices Act, 1961 (52 of 1961) or under the standing orders of the establishment;

-So if you have engaged such trainee as per your standing order or under Appreantice Act then they will be out or perview PF Act only.
+If you have engaged such a trainee as per your standing order or under the Apprentices Act, they will be exempt from the PF Act.

-However ESIC has Amended its definition of employee by amendment dated 24 May 2010, applicable from 1 June 2010, as per this definition the trainee/appreantice engaged either under SO or Appreantice Act, they shall be covered by the ESI Act.
+However, ESIC has amended its definition of an employee through an amendment dated 24th May 2010, applicable from 1st June 2010.
+According to this definition, trainees/apprentices engaged under either the standing orders or the Apprentices Act will be covered by the ESI Act.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute